"Greta Thunberg Email Virus" removal guide

 FORWARD this letter to all colleagues, friends and relatives RIGHT NOW, until you forget!

-Screenshot of a "Greta Thunberg Email Virus" variant written in Spanish language:
+Screenshot of "Greta Thunberg Email Virus" variant in Spanish:

 Text in this version: